STAT545-UBC-hw-2018-19/hw01-zeeva85/README.md

 ![nodesgif][nodesgif]

-Hopefully I also will be able to turn it into something like this for just cause its cool :sunglasses:
+Hopefully I also will be able to turn it into something like this just because it is cool :sunglasses:

 [sgayeast]: https://radiostudent.si/sites/default/files/slike/2016-11-16-dve-mutaciji-boljši-od-ene-64187.jpg